OpenRiskNet/home/openshift/recipes/ansible-simple-one.md

 Hit **Next: Add Tags**

 ### Step 5: Add Tags
-To simplify its identification you can add a tag, for now use sometihing distinct like `openshift-one-ansible` and click **Next: Configure Security Group**
+To simplify its identification you can add a tag, for now use something distinct like `openshift-one-ansible` and click **Next: Configure Security Group**

 ### Step 6: Configure Security Group